Vision (Marvel Comics): Vision Returns

 Soon after the death of teenage Vision, Tony Stark is finally able to rebuild the original android Vision, who once again joins the Avengers.
 After being informed about what happened after his destruction, the Vision makes amends with She-Hulk, who had destroyed his already damaged form while under Wanda's influence.
 Later, the possibility of bringing Wanda back to the team is discussed, now that it has been discovered she was under the influence of Doctor Doom and a cosmic force when she unleashed her temporarily enhanced power on the Avengers.
 Despite knowing this, Vision refuses to absolve Wanda of all guilt and reminds her that she still corrupted his mind and used him to attack his friends, something he cannot forgive yet when she has not proven that she is worth trusting against.
 As Wanda leaves the mansion, Vision weeps.

 Later on, Wanda is invited to atone for her actions by joining the new Avengers Unity Squad, a team of former Avengers and former X-Men meant to promote mutant/human cooperation to the public.
 After several adventures, Wanda discovers Magneto is not her father.
 Vision joins the Unity Squad on a mission to rescue Wanda and her twin brother Pietro from Counter-Earth, where they are hoping to gain answers about their past from the geneticist the High Evolutionary.
 Vision is initially still bitter, describing Wanda as a bomb that will detonate again.
 During the adventure, he sees her actions to protect the team and her sorrow at not being able to learn much about her past beyond that she is not a mutant.
 Vision finds sympathy for Scarlet Witch and reaches out to her with compassion.
 The two begin a new friendship.
-Soon afterward, Vision leaves the Avengers for a short time and visits Billy Kaplan, Wiccan.
+Soon afterward, Vision leaves the Avengers for a short time and visits Wiccan.